England's Ashes bowling options: Who might be required against Australia as injuries mount?

 England captain Ben Stokes wants eight pace bowlers available during the Ashes as he looks to win back the urn from Australia.

-Injuries, as ever, have cropped up with Jofra Archer's involvement unclear after he returned from the Indian Premier League due to his ongoing elbow trouble and fellow speedster Olly Stone currently sidelined by a hamstring strain.
+Injuries are proving concerning, as ever, with Jofra Archer ruled out for the entire summer and fellow speedster Olly Stone currently sidelined by a hamstring strain.

 Thankfully, then, there are plenty of options for Stokes to call upon this summer with a double-figure number of pacemen in the mix..